-If the volume is to be controlled independently for 2 rooms, the loudspeakers of the first room can be connected to one channel.
-The loudspeakers for the other room can then be connected to the second channel (refer to figure 25).
-The switch S1 "Mono/Stereo" located on the PCB "Central Unit" has to be switched to "MONO" (refer to Location of the mode switch).
-For this independent procedure a volume control with separate controls is necessary (refer to Remote control operation).
+If the volume is to be controlled independently for 2 rooms (figure 25), the loudspeakers of the first room can be connected to one channel.
+The loudspeakers for the other room can then be connected to the second channel.
+The mode switch S1 located on the CB "CENTRALEINHEIT ES 5.1" has to be switched to "MONO" (refer to Location of the mode switch).
+In this case you have to adjust the volume of each room separately using program step P053 of the service program.